Dileepkumarpatelpalamu/ominous-space-orbit/README.md

-# GitHub Codespaces For Resume Builder App
+# Codespaces For Resume Builder App

 Welcome to your shiny new codespace!
 We've got everything fired up and running for you to explore Python and Django App.